Worksite Wellness

 - Testimonials: Success stories encourage others to make behavioral changes and are a great way to ignite conversation between coworkers.

 - Incentives: Incentives help maintain program interest and participation rates.
-Significant incentives such as cash or health insurance rebates have proven to be strong motivators for employee participation.
-Other popular incentive options include: raffles, paid time off, flexible working hours, HRA/FSA contribution, jean days and employee recognition.
+Significant incentives such as cash or health insurance rebates have proven to motivate employee participation.
+Other popular incentive options include raffles, paid time off, flexible working hours, HRA/FSA contributions, jean days and employee recognition.

 Incentive Options